How to make dried rhubarb chips, an easy delicious garnish for fruit desserts, ice creams/sorbets and savoury dishes such as terrines and pâté.

 Either you love rhubarb’s tartness or not, but use it to your advantage to surprise guests with these arty chips.
 They’re also great on savoury dishes such as Foie Gras, terrines or pâtés for that Parisian restaurant touch.

-Add them to this rhubarb and rose sorbet or try on creamy lemon ice cream for a real tart dessert!
+Add them to this rhubarb sorbet with rose or try on creamy lemon ice cream for a real tart dessert.

 How long can Rhubarb Chips keep?